 Tanya: The application was simple.
 I went through a college counsellor in India.

 Apeksha: I took the necessary standardized tests (SAT, SAT subject tests, and ACT), and applied through the common app.
 There were lots of essays to write, but the process itself wasn’t too difficult.
 I did learn, however, that you have to pay to apply to each of the schools you’re interested in – so I think that’s important to remember, unless you get the application fee waived.

 Do you have any advice for students considering going abroad in the future?

 Taanvi: Always look into the university you’re applying to completely.
-Research everything about it including their class sizes, campus life, alumni connections, etc. Before committing to any place for 4 (or more) years make sure you resonate with all their values and the culture of the institution.
+Research everything about it including their class sizes, campus life, alumni connections, etc. Before committing to any place for 4 (or more) years make sure you get good career benefits of studying abroad.

 Overall thoughts?
 Concluding remarks?